HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

     - "-s" Option sometimes fails when executed for the 1st time due to "context timeout".
 Just re-execute the "-s" option.
   - vm_setup.sh
 - First Rolling Upgrade (Introducing pglogical2 into existing v9.5 cluster)
-  - What when existigin v9.5 Cluster does not use logical replication (alle präsentieren / abstrakt beschreiben)?
+  - What when existing v9.5 Cluster does not use logical replication (Present / document all choices)?
-    - (SELECTED nach Absprache am 04.08. mit Filip) Reuse Mount -> Downtime
+    - (Preferred choice) Reuse Mount -> Downtime
     - Stop running container, start new container with pg_basebackup -> Downtime
     - install pglogical on running v9.5 containers -> physical replication may active, physical and logical replication possible at the same time?
     - init new v9.5 containers with additional physical replication and get so data from running v9.5 provider. -> same as above